MissMeg/twitch-faq/README.md

 ## I have a question that is not on this FAQ.
 What do I do?

 Create an issue on this repo with your question.
-You can find the directions [here](https://github.com/MissMeg/twitch-faq/issues/1) and you can create a new issue [here](https://github.com/MissMeg/twitch-faq/issues).
+You can find the directions [here](https://github.com/MissMeg/twitch-faq/issues/1) and you can create a new issue [here](https://github.com/MissMeg/twitch-faq/issues/new). **Check [current issues](https://github.com/MissMeg/twitch-faq/issues)** first in case your question has already been added.